35mm slide scanning service

 slide orientation back side

-All slides should be placed in the carousel with the rectangular film part of the slide oriented with the film going widthwise.
+All slides should be placed with the film running widthwise.

 Don't worry.
 We will turn the final image so that it views correctly on your computer or TV screen.